-Certain lands in the rural area and in the Greenbelt have been designated as Agricultural Resource Areas on Schedules A or B of the Official Plan.
+Certain lands in the rural area and in the Greenbelt have been designated as Agricultural Resource Areas on Schedules B, C11 and C12 of the Official Plan.
 These lands have productive soils and are intended for farming.
 To help protect these soils, the by-law prohibits the removal of topsoil or any other activities that would reduce their agricultural productivity.
 Exceptions are provided for normal activities in these areas such as farming, approved developments and yard maintenance.

 Rule #5: Get City approval before working in or within 30 m of significant natural areas in the area shown on Schedule B of the by-law.

 The by-law does not prevent landowners from cutting trees or removing woodlots that have not been identified as significant natural features in the City’s Official Plan.
-Tree cutting is controlled under the Urban Tree Conservation By-law for privately owned trees in the urban and future urban expansion areas, and under the Tree Protection By-law for City-owned trees.
+Tree cutting is controlled under the Urban Tree Conservation By-law for privately owned trees in the urban and future urban expansion areas, and for City-owned trees throughout the City.

 Not sure if this rule applies to you?
 Contact a Development Information Officer at one of the City’s Client Service Centres to determine if your property is located within 30 m of a significant natural area.

 Rule #6: Notify your neighbour(s) if you will be working within 10 metres of your property boundary.